Note

 Reward function

 A reward function is used to quantify the benefit of sensors taking a particular action or set of actions.
-This can be crafted specifically for an example in order to achieve a particular objective.
+This can be crafted specifically for an example to achieve a particular objective.
 The function used in this example is quite generic but could be substituted for any callable function which returns a numeric value that the sensor manager can maximise.

 The UncertaintyRewardFunction

-calculates the uncertainty reduction by computing the difference between the
+calculates the uncertainty reduction by computing the

-covariance matrix norms of the
+difference between the covariance matrix norms of the prediction, and the posterior assuming a

-prediction, and the posterior assuming a predicted measurement corresponding to that prediction.
+predicted measurement corresponding to that prediction.

 from stonesoup.sensormanager.reward import UncertaintyRewardFunction